vmware/vmware-aria-operations-integration-sdk/docs/references/connections.md

 ??? note

-    Suite API documentation can be found on any VMware Aria Operations Cluster, by opening `https://[[vmware_aria_operations_cluster_hostname]]/suite-api/doc/swagger-ui.html`.
+    Suite API documentation can be found on any VCF Operations Cluster, by opening `https://[[vmware_aria_operations_cluster_hostname]]/suite-api/doc/swagger-ui.html`.

 When setting up a new connection, `mp-test` will ask if you want to set up the connection information for the SuiteAPI.
-If you are not using this functionality, this can be skipped, otherwise, the hostname should be the VMware Aria Operations Cluster hostname, and the username and password can be any user with permission to access the Suite API.
+If you are not using this functionality, this can be skipped, otherwise, the hostname should be the VCF Operations Cluster hostname, and the username and password can be any user with permission to access the Suite API.
 `mp-test` will also prompt if you want to set the SuiteAPI credentials as the project default.
 If you select 'yes', then every connection in this project will use the